Celia Adler: Career

+In 1921-22, Adler was the leading lady in Schwartz's troupe. the next year, she was a guest star in Philadelphia with Anshel Schorr and touring Europe and America with Ludwig Satz.
+In 1927-28, she directed her own repertory company.
+The next year, she re-encountered her childhood acquaintance theater manager and actor Jack Cone, who suggested he marry her so he could join her on her journey to perform in Buenos Aires and appease her fear of traveling alone.

+During her career, Adler created leading roles in Yiddish versions of many classic plays, including the work of Hauptmann, Sudermann, Ibsen, Shaw and Shakespeare.
+As Yiddish-language theater became less popular with the dispersal of the Jewish community and decrease in Yiddish-speakers, Adler made her loyalty to the genre clear; when she acted in an English version of David Pinski's The Treasure, she wrote a letter in the Yiddish World assuring her fans that this was temporary.

-She was associated with the Yiddish Art Theater movement of the 1920s and 1930s.
-She also gave one of the first theatrical portrayals of a Holocaust survivor, in Luther Adler's 1946 Broadway production of A Flag Is Born (written by Ben Hecht and featuring a 22-year-old Marlon Brando, Stella Adler's prize pupil in method acting).
+After World War II, Adler was contracted by the Jewish Welfare Board to entertain troops in American military camps with an English and Yiddish program that she later brought off-Broadway.
+In 1946, Adler gave one of the first theatrical portrayals of a Holocaust survivor in Luther Adler's Broadway production A Flag Is Born (written by Ben Hecht and featuring a 22-year-old Marlon Brando, Stella Adler's prize pupil in method acting).
 Adler, along with co-stars Paul Muni and Marlon Brando, refused to accept compensation above the Actor's Equity minimum wage because of her commitment to the cause of creating a Jewish State in Israel.
+While this play was expected to run for a month, it lasted thirty weeks.

+Adler's last appearance on stage was in 1961 in A Worm in Horseradish.
+She continued to performed occasionally at recitals, benefits, and lectures until her death.

+Film

 In 1937, Celia Adler starred in the Henry Lynn Yiddish film, Where Is My Child.
 From 1937-1952, she appeared in several films and television programs.
 Her last film was a 1985 British documentary with archive footage, Almonds and Raisins, narrated by, among others, Orson Welles, Herschel Bernardi and Seymour Rechzeit.

 Personal life

 She was married three times, to actor Lazar Freed, theatrical manager Jack Cone, and businessman Nathan Forman.
-She and Freed married in 1914; they had one child, and divorced in 1919.
+She and Freed married in 1914; they had one child, Selwyn (Zelig) Freed and divorced in 1919.
 In 1930 Adler married Cone, who was her manager at the time; he died in 1959.
 Later that same year she married Forman, who died just one month before Adler, in 1979.